 The list is by no means exhaustive, but it is enough to illustrate an important point—the next in-demand jobs will be those involved in creating such technologies.

 How to Remain Relevant on the Job Market

-GPT-4—the next incarnation of the company’s large language model—is rumored to come out sometime in 2023.
+GPT-4—the next incarnation of the company’s large language model—came out in 2023.
 And it’s just one of the many AI bots being developed and a small (although significant) piece among the plethora of technologies flooding the market.

 If you don’t see your profession on the list above, it doesn’t mean you’ll lose your job to AI.
 But if you want to be on the crest of a wave and not feel threatened, you need to upskill.

 The data science field is on the rise and presents numerous career development opportunities.
 The numerous examples above demonstrate that ChatGPT is only as creative as the person who uses it.
 Learning how to leverage new technologies can take your career to another level.
 And if you want to be at the forefront of innovation, the “sexiest job of the 21st century” is the way to go.

 With the proper training, you can become a product manager for AI, learn machine learning and deep learning to build complex models, familiarize yourself with convolutional neural networks to create image classification systems and leverage the power of AI to meet your business goals.

 Our courses can help you build a successful career even if you’re starting from scratch.
 365 Data Science is the best place to familiarize yourself with data science and take the first steps in your professional development.